Elements of a Nextjournal Article

 Formula can appear as block, where take up the whole width of the article, or inline, where they appear in the flow of a paragraph.
 Formula are written in LaTeX and rendered in-browser using katex.

-Here is some text showing inlined LaTeX for an amplitude, a frequency, and a phase.
+Here is some text showing inlined LaTeX for an amplitudeinline_formula not implemented, a frequencyinline_formula not implemented, and a phase inline_formula not implemented.

 Insert an embed node and simply paste in a link to a tweet or YouTube or Vimeo video.
 If the link is recognizable, the media will show.